 The first English settlement in North America had actually been established some 20 years before, in 1587, when a group of colonists (91 men, 17 women and nine children) led by Sir Walter Raleigh settled on the island of Roanoke.
 Mysteriously, by 1590 the Roanoke colony had vanished entirely.
 Historians still do not know what became of its inhabitants.

 In 1632, the English crown granted about 12 million acres of land at the top of the Chesapeake Bay to Cecilius Calvert, the second Lord Baltimore.
 This colony, named Maryland after the queen, was similar to Virginia in many ways.
 Its landowners produced tobacco on large plantations that depended on the labor of indentured servants and (later) enslaved workers.

 But unlike Virginia’s founders, Lord Baltimore was a Catholic, and he hoped that his colony would be a refuge for his persecuted coreligionists.
 Maryland became known for its policy of religious toleration for all.

 The New England Colonies

 The first English emigrants to what would become the New England colonies were a small group of Puritan separatists, later called the Pilgrims, who arrived in Plymouth in 1620 to found Plymouth Colony.
 Ten years later, a wealthy syndicate known as the Massachusetts Bay Company sent a much larger (and more liberal) group of Puritans to establish another Massachusetts settlement.
 With the help of local natives, the colonists soon got the hang of farming, fishing and hunting, and Massachusetts prospered.

 As the Massachusetts settlements expanded, they generated new colonies in New England.
 Puritans who thought that Massachusetts was not pious enough formed the colonies of Connecticut and New Haven (the two combined in 1665).
-Meanwhile, Puritans who thought that Massachusetts was too restrictive formed the colony of Rhode Island, where everyone–including Jews–enjoyed complete “liberty in religious concernments.”
+Meanwhile, Puritans who thought that Massachusetts was too restrictive formed the colony of Rhode Island, where everyone–including Jewish people–enjoyed complete “liberty in religious concernments.”
 To the north of the Massachusetts Bay Colony, a handful of adventurous settlers formed the colony of New Hampshire.

 The Middle Colonies